HOME > FAQ and Help

 Where do I see my scores and progress report?

-In CyberItalian you find your scores and feedback from the teacher in the Progress Report page.
+You find your scores, grades and feedback from the teacher in the Progress Report page.

 The page is divided into the different areas of study that students are required to complete.